Chilliwack Lake: Parks and recreation

 Chilliwack Lake Provincial Park is located on the lake's shores on the Canadian end of the lake.
 At the south end of the lake, there is a large beach, often a partying location, where the at-this-point-slough-like Chilliwack River enters the far end of the lake.
 There is also a trail that leads into an old growth forest along the river above the lake.
 It starts near the lake's far end.
 If you head off trail and ford the river, you can find the difficult trail to Hanging Lake.

 Boating

 Chilliwack Lake can be ideal for canoeing, kayaking, paddle-boarding and small motorized boats.
 It is important to understand local conditions prior to departure as strong afternoon winds can strand unsuspecting people on the east end of this alpine lake.
-Also note that dangerous currents exist on the south-west corner of the lake where the water flows into the Chilliwack River.
+Also note that dangerous currents exist on the north-west corner of the lake where the water flows into the Chilliwack River.

 There is a boat launch that is suitable for boats under 20 feet in length at the west end of the lake.
 Water levels fluctuate throughout the year and the boat launch can become unusable due to either high water completely submerging it, or low water exposing jagged rocks - use at your own risk.